aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 * Checks that the Nutanix environment is available.
 * Authenticates the Nutanix provider to the Nutanix environment using the supplied Prism Central endpoint information and credentials.

-For each of the `NutanixMachineConfig` objects following validations are performed:
+For each of the `NutanixMachineConfig` objects, the following validations are performed:
 * Validates the provided resource configuration (CPU, memory, storage)
 * Validates the Nutanix subnet
 * Validates the Nutanix Prism Element cluster